-The regiment was created on August 25 1717 by Richard Philips, governor of Nova Scotia, from 8 independent companies garrisoning Annapolis Royal (Nova Scotia) and Placentia (Newfoundland) and placed under the command of Colonel Richard Philipps.
+The regiment was created on August 25, 1717 by Richard Philipps, governor of Nova Scotia, from 8 independent companies garrisoning Annapolis Royal (Nova Scotia) and Placentia (Newfoundland) and placed under the command of Colonel Richard Philipps.
 In 1719, the latter was appointed governor of Nova Scotia.

-In 1720, the “Richard Philips' Regiment of Foot” sent a detachment to garrison Canso and to protect the town from Indian raids.
+In 1720, the “Richard Philipps' Regiment of Foot” sent a detachment to garrison Canso and to protect the town from Indian raids.
 In 1722, this detachment took part in an expedition against the Indians.
 In July 1724, the detachment garrisoning Annapolis defended the colony attacked by a party of 60 Indians but could not stop them from pillaging the village.
 In 1727, the regiment counted ten companies, each of 30 or 31 men, for a total of 394 officers and men.

 In 1739, on the eve of the War of the Austrian Succession (1740-48), five companies of the regiment were stationed at Annapolis Royal; four, at Canso; and one, at Placentia.
-In May 1744, the four companies of the regiment were captured by the French in May 1744 when they attacked and destroyed Canso.
+In May 1744, the four companies of the regiment garrisoning Canso were captured by the French when they attacked and destroyed the place.
 These companies were brought to Louisbourg as prisoners of war.
-Another detachment of the regiment successfully defended Annapolis, resisting to two successive sieges conducted by the French from July to September 1744 and in May 1745.
+Meanwhile, five companies of the regiment successfully defended Annapolis, resisting to two successive sieges conducted by the French from July to September 1744 and in May 1745.
 Then a detachment from St. John's garrison served as marines during a raid on French vessels anchored in Fishotte Bay, capturing 5 ships and 332 men.
 Until the end of the conflict, the regiment then served as garrison at Annapolis and St. John's.

 In 1749, when Halifax (Nova Scotia) was founded, it was garrisoned by the grenadier company of the regiment under Captain Handfield.

 In August 1750, part of the regiment, under Lieutenant-Colonel Lawrence, made an expedition against an Indian party established on the Missaguash River.
-During Fall, the British then built Fort Lawrence.
+During autumn, the British then built Fort Lawrence.

 On July 1 1751, the regiment officially became the "40th Regiment of Foot".

-- 1752: Colonel Peregrine Hopson (effective command assumed by Lieutenant-Colonel Charles Lawrence from 1755)
+- from March 4, 1754: Colonel Peregrine Thomas Hopson (effective command assumed by Lieutenant-Colonel Charles Lawrence from 1755)

 Service during the War